-Taming animals is one of the newest mechanics in 99 Nights in the Forest, letting you befriend wild creatures and make them your companions.
+Taming animals is a mechanics in 99 Nights in the Forest that lets you befriend wild creatures and make them your companions.
 The taming system is skill-based, involving a mini-game similar to fishing, followed by feeding the correct food.
 However, stronger animals require higher-tier flutes and multiple cycles to tame them.
 So, to help you tame animals in 99 Nights in the Forest, this complete guide covers everything you need to know about how to tame, obtain the Taming Flute, and more.

-How To Get Taming Flute in 99 Nights in the Forest
+How To Get THE Taming Flute in 99 Nights in the Forest

 The Taming Flute is the essential tool for domestication.
-It can be found in Domestication Cabins or in rare chests scattered throughout the forest.
+It can be found in Abandoned Shelters, in rare chests scattered throughout the forest, as well as purchased from the Pelt Trader if you are lucky enough.
+If you purchase the Zookeeper class for Gems, you can also start with one Old Taming Flute already equipped.
 Once you acquire the flute, equip it from your inventory to start the taming mini-game.

 There are three flute tiers: